Sant Adrià de Besòs railway station: History

 Although the Barcelona–Mataró Railway, the first railway line in the Iberian Peninsula, passed through Sant Adrià de Besòs, it did not have any kind of stop in the municipality when it was opened on 18 October 1848.
 However, since several local factories were connected to the railway line, its opening was a major boost for the town’s economy.
 In 1888, with the opening of a steam tram line that travelled from Barcelona to Badalona, communications in the area were improved when a stop serving this new tram line was built in town.

-In mid-1933, due to popular demand, Compañía de los Ferrocarriles de Madrid a Zaragoza y Alicante (M.Z.A.; "Madrid to Zaragoza and Alicante Railways Company") started the economic process to build a small halt on the Barcelona–Mataró Railway in Sant Adrià de Besòs.
+In mid-1933, due to popular demand, Compañía de los Ferrocarriles de Madrid a Zaragoza y Alicante (M.Z.A.; "Madrid, Zaragoza and Alicante Railway Company") started the economic process to build a small halt on the Barcelona–Mataró Railway in Sant Adrià de Besòs.
 The new halt eventually started services on 10 October of that year.
 At that time, it was mainly served by commuter trains and did not have any ticket office so that tickets had to be bought on-train.